Thank you for your interest in the Boston University School of Medicine Post-baccalaureate Research Education Program (BU PREP).

 - Please describe how you anticipate BU PREP will prepare you for your short- and long-term professional goals.
 [200-word limit]

-- Contact information for two recommenders who will submit a letter of recommendation on your behalf [name, title, institution, email, phone number]
+- Contact information for two recommenders who will submit a letter of recommendation on your behalf [name, title, institution, email, phone number] We do not send automated emails to your recommenders, please coordinate directly with your recommenders.

 This is a highly selective program and finalists will be invited to interview with the program directors.

 To apply to BU PREP, please complete the online application.
+Apply now!

 Any questions and supporting documents may be sent to email@example.com.